EFWob/OdroidGoRadio/README.md

 * Bottom line shows current "bank" for favorite stations.

 ### Changing Volume
-Press (and hold) <Left> or <Right> to decrease/increase the volume.
+Press/hold (Left) or (Right) to decrease/increase the volume.
 The current volume setting is shown on button of screen.
 The range is limited by a configurable Minimum and Maximum.

 ### Changing Station